python/cpython/Doc/faq/design.rst

 The typical precision of 53 bits provides Python floats with 15--16 decimal digits of accuracy.

-For a fuller explanation, please see the :ref:`floating point arithmetic
+For a fuller explanation, please see the :ref:`floating-point arithmetic
 <tut-fp-issues>` chapter in the Python tutorial.